How to Make a Sequential Path Map in Tableau

 Using the dataset from step 1, begin your map in Tableau by placing your Longitude field on the Columns Shelf and your Latitude field on the Rows Shelf.
 It is important in this step to use the coordinates that you added to your dataset instead of the generated latitude and longitude in Tableau.
 You can always tell the difference because generated fields in Tableau are italicized.

-Change the mark type
+Change the mark type for the Tableau path map

 At this point, you should see a map with a single point.
 That single point represents the average for all of the coordinates in your data.
 Change the mark type from Automatic, which is set to circles by default, to Line.
 This change will reveal a new marks card called “Path”.
 The final step is to add the “Stop” (or path order) dimension to the Path Marks Card.
 This should connect the dots in the proper order, creating a sequential path.